-Loop the interface tubing over the ears and position the nasal pillows snugly inside the nostrils (see below).
+2. Loop the interface tubing over the ears and position the nasal pillows snugly inside the nostrils.

-Using the tube fit adjuster (cinch), adjust the tubing length under the chin so that the interface is secured snugly and comfortably.
+3. Using the tube fit adjuster (cinch), adjust the tubing length under the chin so that the interface is secured snugly and comfortable.